14 Best Rebounder Trampolines for a Low-Impact Workout That’s Easier on Joints

 Cons: Some reviewers say assembly is a bit challenging, and that having two people helps.

 Here’s an under-$100 rebounder trampoline that’s earned more than 700 5-star ratings so far.
 At 49 inches, this trampoline from Tomser is generously sized, and it holds up to 400 pounds safely.
 It also works well for folks of different heights—the adjustable padded handlebar can be raised from 35 to 50 inches.
-The rubber feet provide an anti-slip surface for added safety.
+The rubber feet provide an anti-slip surface for added safety while you’re enjoying your trampoline exercises.

 In addition to the instruction booklet that comes with the trampoline, Tomser also offers a how-to video to help you set it up.
 (How nice would it be if all “assembly required” products had videos, right?)
 Many trampoline brands offer 1-year warranties, but this company provides a 5-year warranty and “lifetime technical support.”